Whenever there is a hard job to be done I assign it to a lazy man. He is sure to find an easy way of doing it.

 Be really lazy today.
 Whenever you have to do something, follow it up with the question, “Why?”
 If you can’t come up with a good answer, don’t do it.
 If it is a necessity for your job or survival, find the most efficient way to get it off your schedule.
 Delegate it to someone else.
 Find a way to get it done as soon as possible so you can move to more important things.

-No Clothes On Isn’t Getting Work Done
+The Emperor Has No Clothes On Isn’t Getting Work Done

 The scary part of being lazy is it leaves you naked.
 You no longer have your insulating cone of busyness to make you feel productive.
 The work you do actually has to mean something in order to get done.
 Instead of relying on willpower you rely on drive.
 Strip away your delusions of productivity by using this most underrated virtue.